-In this recipe, combining pasta and zoodles cuts the carbs in half.
 I took my family’s shrimp scampi recipe, made it lighter, and added zoodles.
-It’s lighter than traditional scampi recipes– I only used 2 tbsp butter in the whole dish.
+It’s lighter than traditional scampi recipes– I only used two tablespoons of butter in the whole dish.
 With plenty of sweet onion, garlic, lemon, parsley and crack black pepper, this dish boasts huge flavor!

 - 2 Tbsp butter